shashanking/neetiflow/DEVELOPMENT.md

 # Neetiflow Development Documentation

 ## Project Overview
-Neetiflow is a comprehensive employee management system built with Flutter and Firebase, focusing on real-time employee status tracking and management.
+Neetiflow is a comprehensive employee and client management system built with Flutter and Firebase, focusing on real-time tracking and management of both employees and clients.

 ## Current Implementation